shantanusharma95/LearningPython/ParallelProgramming/READ_ME.md

 Below is a summary of what each sub-directory contains.

+  - ##### SerialRun
-  - #### SerialRun : Contains the code which is executed serially.
+    * Contains the code which is executed serially.
 All the images are downloaded one by one, one after the another - then each image is resized one after the another.

+  - ##### MultipleThread
-  - MultipleThread : Here I have used the "threading" module, and multiple threads are created, one for each image.
+    *Here I have used the "threading" module, and multiple threads are created, one for each image.

-    As I am downloading and resizing very limited no.of images, i.e. 26, it is ok to create the same no.of threads.
+    * As I am downloading and resizing very limited no.of images, i.e. 26, it is ok to create the same no.of threads.
 But had the no.of images been a lot, say more than 100, this approach would be really bad as CPU will allocate resources to so many threads and at some point, all resources can be exhausted and system can get stuck!

-    I have also implemented thread lock.
+    * I have also implemented thread lock.
 As all threads can randomly access shared resources of a process, I have used the locking mechanism so that only 1 thread can access and update a shared resource - this way, each thread will update the correct shared resource value.

+  - ##### MultipleThreadsInLimit
-  - MultipleThreadsInLimit : In this, I have limited the threads to 4 only for downloading purpose, i.e. instead of a new thread for downloading form each URL, now we will have only 4 threads downloading all the images, unlike done in the MultipleThread directory.
+    * In this, I have limited the threads to 4 only for downloading purpose, i.e. instead of a new thread for downloading form each URL, now we will have only 4 threads downloading all the images, unlike done in the MultipleThread directory.

-    This gives us control over how many threads are active and keeps the CPU utilization within limits in case the no.of URLs increases.
+    * This gives us control over how many threads are active and keeps the CPU utilization within limits in case the no.of URLs increases.

-    Also, in this I use Queue - following the producer consumer concept.
+    * Also, in this I use Queue - following the producer consumer concept.
 The use of thread locks was avoided as Queue internally handles thread synchronization.
 However, there were some minor but important checks, which I have explained in the code comments.